andrewmcgov/react-component-generator/README.md

 - **Styles Language** - Specifies what language will be used for styles.
 - **Create Stories File** - Specifies if a stories file should be generated with the component.
 - **Verbose Stories Comments** - Specifies if a stories file should be generated with comments.
-- **Use Index File** - Specifies if the components folder should have an index file to export all of it's components.
+- **Use Index File** - Specifies if the components folder should have an index file to export all of its components.
 Does not add or update the index file at `app/components/index`

 ## Development